adowlin/project-2-staycations/README.md

 - As a returning visitor, I want to;
     1. Search for new holiday destinations in Ireland:
-        - Upon re-entering the site, I can scroll immediatly to the search function, which allows me to search for a new location within Ireland.
+        - Upon re-entering the site, I can scroll immediately to the search function, which allows me to search for a new location within Ireland.
     2. Find restaurants & attractions near my current location, if I am already on holiday:
-        - Upon re-entering the site, I can re-enter my location in the searchbar, and search for only restaurants, or only attractions, by utilising the relevant search button underneath the searchbar.
+        - Upon re-entering the site, I can re-enter my location in the search bar, and search for only restaurants, or only attractions, by utilising the relevant search button underneath the search bar.

 ### Further Testing

 The website's functionality was tested across multiple browsers and device types.
-This ensured that it is responsive across a wide range of device sizes, and that the code used is supported by a wide range of browsers.
+This ensures that it is responsive across a wide range of device sizes, and that the code used is supported by a wide range of browsers.

 - Browsers tested:
     - Chrome (Windows, macOS, iOS, Android)